aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 Mutual TLS authentication is an optional component of TLS that offers two-way peer authentication.
-To enable mutual TLS authentication, add `mutualTlsCertificate` property to TLS Client Policy and/or `mutualTlsCertificate` property to TLS Listener.
+To enable mutual TLS authentication, add `mutualTlsCertificate` property to TLS Client Policy and/or `mutualTlsValidation` property to TLS Listener.

-`tls.validation` and `tlsClientPolicy.certificate` can be sourced from either:
+`tls.mutualTlsValidation` and `tlsClientPolicy.mutualTlsCertificate` can be sourced from either:

 - A customer provided certificate can be specified with a `certificateChain` path file and a `privateKey` file path.